 Director of Men's and Women's Track and Field and Cross Country

-Texas Tech Director of Track and Field and Cross Country Wes Kittley enters his 14th season at the helm of the Red Raider and Lady Raiders in 2013.
-The architect of a track and field dynasty at nearby Division II Abilene Christian, Kittley has built the Texas Tech program into a perennial power on the national stage for the past decade.
+Texas Tech Director of Track and Field and Cross Country Wes Kittley completed his 14th season at the helm of the Red Raiders and Lady Raiders in 2013.
+The architect of a track and field dynasty at nearby Division II Abilene Christian, Kittley has built the Texas Tech program into a perennial power on the national stage throughout the past decade.

-Under his tutelage, Texas Tech has produced 12 Olympic Qualifiers, four Olympic Medalists, 16 national champions, 205 All-Americans and 95 Big 12 Champions.
-Meanwhile he guided Texas Tech to its first Big 12 team title in school history as the Red Raiders took home the men's Big 12 Championship during the 2005 season.
+Under his tutelage, Texas Tech has produced 10 Olympic Qualifiers, six Olympic Medalists, 17 national champions, over 200 All-Americans and 107 Big 12 Champions.
+Meanwhile, he guided Texas Tech to a Big 12 team title at the 2005 Big 12 Outdoor Track and Field Championships as the Red Raiders won the meet with 149.50 points.

 At the 2012 London Olympics, the Texas Tech track and field program was represented with a contingent of seven former athletes - all of whom competed at Texas Tech during Kittley's tenure.
 The group brought home three medals - a gold, silver and bronze.